Nightforce ATACR 1-8x24 F1

 Affiliate links (?)

-Avid shooter with 9+ years of experience including competition shooting.
+Avid shooter with 10+ years of experience including competition shooting, and an associate member of the Professional Outdoor Media Association (POMA).
 Built 10+ AR-pattern rifles and several handgun platforms for home defense, competition, and suppressed night shooting.

 This page contains affiliate links.
 Purchases through these links support the site at no extra cost to you.
-Learn more
+Read the affiliate disclosure

 Ready to continue?
 Here's the recommended next guide: